tardate/LittleArduinoProjects/README.md

-# 761 Little Electronic Art Projects
+# 762 Little Electronic Art Projects

-> Latest addition:sparkles: [Using rust on the RPi](./RaspberryPi/rust) - Installing rust on a Raspberry Pi and using it for GPIO programming, also test cross-compilation from macOS to Raspberry Pi.
+> Latest addition:sparkles: [STM32U385RG Dev Board](./ARM/STM32U3/STM32U385RGDevBoard) - About the STM32U385RG development board, installing STM32CubeIDE on macOS, and making a simple LED blinky demo from scratch.

 LEAP is just my personal collection of electronics projects - usually involving an Arduino or other microprocessor in one way or another.
 Some are full-blown projects, while many are trivial breadboard experiments, intended to learn and explore something interesting.